AtrCheema/SeqMetrics/paper/paper.md

 Existing Python libraries for performance evaluation offer only a limited number of metrics.
 For instance, the metrics sub-module from Keras [@chollet2015keras] contains only 24 metrics, while scikit-learn's [@pedregosa2011scikit] metrics module covers 45 metrics.
-Torchmetrics library, [@detlefsen2022torchmetrics] offers over 100 metrics.
+Torchmetrics library, [@detlefsen2022torchmetrics] offers a comprehensive list of over 100 metrics from diverse fields.
 However, it provides only 48 which are intended for 1-dimensional numerical data.
+Morevoer, the libarary's module based API requires understand of Object Oriented Programming and a more simpler functional API does not cover all metrics.
-There are also some subject-specific libraries such as NeuralHydrology [@Kratzert2022], hydroeval [@hydroeval2021] and HydroErr [@wade2018hydroerr], however these resources lack more general set of metrics which the experts in these demoains often require.
+There are also some subject-specific libraries.
+These include NeuralHydrology [@Kratzert2022], hydroeval [@hydroeval2021] and HydroErr [@wade2018hydroerr], which address the needs of hydrology and water sciences.
+However, these resources lack more general set of metrics which the experts in these demoains often require.
+Another limitation of these otherwise valuable libraries is their wide range of dependencies.
+For example torchmetrics depends upon Pytorch [@paszke2019pytorch] which itself upon several other libraries.
+This can lead to dependency conflicts due to version constraints complicating the maintenance of multiple libraries within a single Python environment [@Wang2020].
-Addressing this gap is imperative to provide researchers a unified platform for comprehensive model evaluation, streamlining their computational workflows and enhancing accuracy across various domains.
+Addressing this gap is imperative to provide researchers a unified platform for comprehensive model evaluation and with minimal requirements, streamlining their computational workflows and enhancing accuracy and reproducibility across various domains [@Mukherjee2021].
 The SeqMetrics application addresses the critical need for a robust and versatile toolkit for assessing and comparing regression and classification models performance across a spectrum of domains.
 With a comprehensive suite of performance metrics for sequential (tabular and